Religion: Other

-Even smaller regional Abrahamic groups also exist, including Samaritanism (primarily in Israel and the State of Palestine), the Rastafari movement (primarily in Jamaica), and Druze (primarily in Syria, Lebanon, and Israel).

-The Druze faith originally developed out of Isma'ilism, and it has sometimes been considered an Islamic school by some Islamic authorities, but Druze themselves do not identify as Muslims.
+The Druze faith is an ethnic and esoteric religion, that restricts certain religious knowledge to a minority religious elite group called uqqāl, or "the wise".
+Druze originally developed out of Isma'ilism, and it has sometimes been considered an Islamic school by some Islamic authorities, but Druze themselves do not identify as Muslims.
 Scholars classify the Druze faith as an independent Abrahamic religion because it developed its own unique doctrines and eventually separated from both Isma'ilism and Islam altogether.
 One of these doctrines includes the belief that Al-Ḥākim bi-Amr Allāh was an incarnation of God.
+Druze is primarily practiced in Syria, Lebanon, and Israel, with a smaller community in Jordan.

 Mandaeism, sometimes also known as Sabianism (after the mysterious Sabians mentioned in the Quran, a name historically claimed by several religious groups), is a Gnostic, monotheistic and ethnic religion.
 Its adherents, the Mandaeans, consider John the Baptist to be their chief prophet.
 Mandaeans are the last surviving Gnostics from antiquity.